Help is here for St. Lucie County small businesses hardest hit by the COVID-19 pandemic!

 While applications will be processed and grants awarded on a first-come, first-serve basis until funds are depleted, applicants who have not received federal, state or local government assistance related to impacts from COVID-19 will receive priority over other applicants currently in the review process, potentially over other earlier applicants.
-The applications are being accepted from August 3, 2020 to September 3, 2020.
+The applications are being accepted from October 19, 2020 to November 20, 2020 (midnight).

 - Please read through the entire list of information before starting the application.

 - See if you are eligible.
-Read “WHO IS ELIGIBLE” and “OTHER QUALIFICATIONS.”
+Read “WHO IS ELIGIBLE”.

 - Collect all appropriate documents.
 To be uploaded at the end of the application.
 See “DOCUMENTS REQUIRED FOR APPLICATION.
 Complete Application including uploading all appropriate documents at the end.
 Make sure to hit Submit then complete the final survey for additional no-cost business services.

 - Application Review.
-A committee will evaluate your application; all attempts will be made to contact applicants for missing or items needing clarification; however, APPLICATIONS WILL BE ULTIMATLEY REJECTED IF ANY REQUIRED DOCUMENTS ARE MISSING, ILLEGIBLE OR FALSIFIED.
+A committee will evaluate your application; all attempts will be made to contact applicants for missing or items needing clarification; however, APPLICATIONS WILL BE ULTIMATELY REJECTED IF ANY REQUIRED DOCUMENTS ARE MISSING, ILLEGIBLE OR FALSIFIED.
 Additionally, should your application be selected for proof of Business Disruption documentation, you will be contacted directly prior to funds disbursement.

 - Applicants will receive an email notification whether application has been accepted or denied.